crflanigan/IronPath/README.md

 ## ✨ Features

-### 🕛 Interactive Workout Calendar

-Manage your training using a visual calendar that marks pending, completed, and current-day workouts with clean status indicators.
+### 🛠️ Customization & Templates

-### 🏋️ Custom Workout Templates
+- 🏋️ **Custom Workout Templates**

-Create your own workout templates (e.g. "Leg Day", "Push/Pull"), complete with exercises, rest times, and optional abs/core finishers.
+  Create your own templates (e.g. "Leg Day", "Push/Pull"), with full control over exercises and rest.

-### 🧬 Preset Cloning
+- 🧬 **Preset Cloning**

-Use built-in templates as a base, then clone and customize them to fit your preferences.
+  Clone built-in templates and edit them to match your preferences.

-### 🗓️ Smart Auto-Scheduling
+- 🗓️ **Smart Auto-Scheduling**

-Choose which workouts to rotate through your schedule, combining presets and customs.
-A 14-day rotation makes planning effortless.
+  Choose which workouts to auto-rotate into your calendar.
+Supports both presets and custom plans.

+---

+### 📈 Tracking & Feedback
-### 🌟 Progress & Streak Tracking
+- 🌟 **Progress & Streak Tracking**

-Tracks daily completion and calculates streaks with locale-safe date handling.
+  Tracks daily workout completion and calculates streaks using locale-safe date handling.

+- 🎉 **Completion Celebrations**
+  Receive one of 10 motivational messages with confetti when you finish a workout.

+---

-### 📂 Auto-Save & Offline Storage
+### 💾 Data & Storage
+- 🗂 **Auto-Save & Offline Storage**

-Your workouts are saved automatically using localStorage, even offline.
+  All progress is saved locally using `localStorage`, even without internet.

-### 📄 Export to JSON or CSV
+- 📤 **Export to JSON or CSV**

-Export your history for analysis or backup.
-Locale-safe filenames and formatting included.
+  Download your workout history for backup or analysis with locale-safe filenames.

-### 🏋️ Flexible Set Logging
+- 🏋️ **Flexible Set Logging**

-Pre-fills weight/rest from previous workouts, lets you edit freely, and validates for safe saves.

-### 🎉 Completion Celebrations

-Finishing a workout triggers one of 10 unique motivational messages and confetti.
+  Automatically pre-fills weights/rests from your last workout.
+Edit freely, with validation to prevent empty values.

+---

+### 🖼️ Visual Aids
-### 📼 Instructional Exercise Images
+- 📼 **Instructional Exercise Images**

-Helps clarify unfamiliar machine names using context-relevant visual guides.
+  Get helpful visuals for exercises — useful for machines you don’t recognize.

 ---